 We have never declared or paid any cash dividend on our common stock and do not currently intend to do so in the foreseeable future.
 We currently anticipate that we will retain future earnings for the development, operation and expansion of our business and do not anticipate declaring or paying any cash dividends in the foreseeable future.
 Therefore, the success of an investment in shares of our common stock will depend upon any future appreciation in their value.
 There is no guarantee that shares of our common stock will appreciate in value or even maintain the price at which you purchased them.

-If equity research analysts do not publish research or reports about our business or if they issue unfavorable commentary or downgrade our common stock, the price of our common stock could decline.
+If securities or industry analysts do not publish or cease publishing research or reports or publish misleading, inaccurate or unfavorable research about us, our business or our market, our stock price and trading volume could decline.